noelmcloughlin/linkml-project-copier/README.md

 # LinkML Project Copier Template

-> This is a new LinkML project template that will use copier instead of cruft/cookiecutter and
+> This is a new LinkML project template that uses copier instead of cruft/cookiecutter and
-> will replace make by [just](https://github.com/casey/just) as command runner.
+> replaces make by [just](https://github.com/casey/just) as command runner.
 >
 > The starting point was https://github.com/linkml/linkml-project-cookiecutter/ (commit [1094cf2](https://github.com/linkml/linkml-project-cookiecutter/commit/1094cf2ce542028ab0017eaa059dd49cdde81fb5), date 2025-01-10).
 > The code from the [just command runner PR](https://github.com/linkml/linkml-project-cookiecutter/pull/127) was included (up to commit [3eb2522](https://github.com/linkml/linkml-project-cookiecutter/tree/3eb2522f5baa9e8f27ffb4ae28c0134a42d72c9d)).
->
-> *Below is an unedited copy of the linkml-project-cookiecutter README.md*

-# LinkML Project Cookiecutter

-A [Cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) template for projects using [LinkML](https://github.com/linkml/linkml).
+A [copier](https://copier.readthedocs.io/) template for projects using [LinkML](https://github.com/linkml/linkml).

 ## Prerequisites

 The following are required and recommended tools for using this cookiecutter and the LinkML project that it generates.
 This is all one-time setup, so if you have already done it skip to the [next section](#creating-a-new-project)!
+We assume that you have full internet access.
+If not please read our section on `working in isolated environments` (tbw).

+  * **git / GitHub account**

+    Git is the version management system with which this template and your repository are managed.
+The template also assumes that you use GitHub for hosting your project which implies that you have a GitHub account.

   * **Python >= 3.9**

     LinkML tools are mainly written in Python, so you will need a recent Python interpreter to run this generator and to use the generated project.

   * **pipx**

     pipx is a tool for managing isolated Python-based applications.
-It is the recommended way to install Poetry and cruft.
+It is the recommended way to install the required tools.
 To install pipx follow the instructions here: https://pypa.github.io/pipx/installation/

   * **Poetry**

     Poetry is a Python project management tool.
 You will use it in your generated project to manage dependencies and build distribution files.
-If you have pipx installed ([alternative installation methods](https://python-poetry.org/docs/#installation) are available) you can install Poetry by running:
+Install Poetry by running:
      ```shell
      pipx install poetry
-     ```

-    This project manages project-level configuration.
-User-level [configuration](https://python-poetry.org/docs/configuration/), if needed, is your responsibility.

-  * **Poetry private repository**

-    Sandboxed environments have private pypi repositories.
-Poetry supports project-level [repository](https://python-poetry.org/docs/repositories/), but it is recommended to configure [this plugin](https://pypi.org/project/poetry-plugin-pypi-mirror) to persist repository across all poetry projects (and avoid cookiecutter failure):
-    ```shell
-    pip3 install poetry-plugin-pypi-mirror --user
-    # example, add line to `~/.profile` for persistence
-    export POETRY_PYPI_MIRROR_URL = "https://pypi-proxy.myorg.com/repository/pypi-all/simple"
      ```

   * **Poetry Dynamic Versioning Plugin**: